Recycled Plastics Market Size and Share

 By Polymer Type: Polyethylene Dominance Faces Chemical Recycling Disruption

-Polyethylene controlled 28.58% plastic recycling market share in 2024, underpinned by mature bottle and film collection systems and steady demand from detergent, milk, and flexible film sectors.
+Polyethylene controlled 28.58% recycled plastics market share in 2024, underpinned by mature bottle and film collection systems and steady demand from detergent, milk, and flexible film sectors.
 The plastic recycling market size tied to polyethylene is forecast to expand at 6.4% CAGR through 2030 as deposit-return schemes push HDPE bottle recovery beyond 90% in multiple regions.
 Yet, pyrolysis and solvent-based technologies capable of recycling complex laminates are eroding this advantage because they capture mixed streams that include PP, PS, and PE in one process train.
 PET’s bottle-to-bottle programs remain robust, while PP’s wide spectrum of shapes complicates sortation and limits scale.
 PVC and PS sit at less than 3% share collectively due to toxicants and weak mechanical economics, although depolymerisation breakthroughs may unlock growth late in the forecast period.

 Advanced AI sortation that tags every flake in real time now pairs with closed-loop supply contracts, raising bale purity for polyethylene above 97% in top-tier facilities.
 This improvement supports food-contact HDPE applications beyond the historic milk bottle niche and opens high-performance caps and closure markets.
 However, the expansion of chemical recycling, projected at 9.05% CAGR, threatens to commoditize polymer specificity by turning any plastic blend into feedstock.
 Investors therefore weigh returns from upgrading polyethylene wash lines against directing capital toward mixed-waste chemical units that sidestep sorting needs altogether.